Chart Color Schemes

 Fisher shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Fisher's residents aged 15+ show higher educational attainment than Australia's average.
-43.3% hold university qualifications compared to the national 30.4%.
-Bachelor degrees are most common at 25.6%, followed by postgraduate qualifications (12.3%) and graduate diplomas (5.4%).
-Vocational credentials are held by 27.0%, with advanced diplomas at 12.2% and certificates at 14.8%.
+In Fisher, residents aged 15+ with university qualifications comprise 43.3%, exceeding the national average of 30.4%.
+This high level of educational attainment indicates a strong position for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 25.6%, followed by postgraduate qualifications (12.3%) and graduate diplomas (5.4%).
+Vocational credentials are also prominent, with 27.0% of residents holding such qualifications – advanced diplomas at 12.2% and certificates at 14.8%.

-Educational participation is high, with 30.3% currently enrolled in formal education.
-This includes 11.4% in primary, 8.5% in secondary, and 4.5% in tertiary education.
+Educational participation is notably high in Fisher, with 30.3% of residents currently enrolled in formal education.
+This includes 11.4% in primary education, 8.5% in secondary education, and 4.5% pursuing tertiary education.

 Frequently Asked Questions - Education